danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/Getting-Started.md

 }
 ```

-There's a static ``Printer/shared`` printer instance that you can use if you don't want to create separate printer instances.
-You can override it to change the global default, for instance when you create a custom ``Printer`` subclass and want to use it everywhere.
+This will show a print dialog that you can use to perform the print operation, or export to PDF.

+## PDF support

+RichTextKit also has ``Pdf`` utilities, that cna be used to configure a PDF documentations, page margins, etc. They're used by the SDK when printing ``PrintItem/pdfData(_:)`` and ``PrintItem/pdfFile(at:)``, but you can use then as standalone utilities as well.